 There does seem to be a correlation between the two.
 Having God’s gracious hand on you.
 And devoting yourself to learning and obeying the word of God.
 When we draw near to God, he will draw near to us (Jam.
 4:8).

 Is Ezra’s example only for the few?
 Or is his devotion and obedience to the word an example for all of us?
 I believe it is the latter.
-We may not all be able to spend hours a day in the word.
+We may not all be able to spend hours a day studying the Bible.
 But most of us can spend more time than we do.
 And, even more important, to do what it says, being doers of the word and not just hearers (Jam.
 1:22-25).